Fundamental Tensor Operations for Large-Scale Data Analysis in Tensor Train Formats: Discussion and conclusions

 \section{Discussion and conclusions}

-In this paper, we proposed several new mathematical operations on tensors and developed novel representations of the TT formats.
-We generalized the standard matrix-based operations such as the Kronecker product, Hadamard product, and direct sum, and proposed tensor-based operations such as the self-contraction and core contraction.
-We have shown that the tensor-based operations are able to not only simplify traditional index notation for TT representations but also describe important basic operations which are very useful for computational algorithms.
-The self-contraction operator can be used for defining the tensor chain (TC) \cite{EspNarSch2014} representations, and its properties should be more investigated in the future work.
-Moreover, the definition of core contraction can also be generalized to any tensor network formats such as hierarchical Tucker (HT) format \cite{Gra2010a,HacKuhn2009}.
+In this paper, we proposed several extended mathematical operations on tensors and developed their multilinear algebraic properties and their links with tensor network formats, especially TT decompositions.
+We generalized the standard matrix-based operations such as the Kronecker product, Hadamard product, and direct sum, and proposed tensor-based operations such as the partial trace and contracted product for block tensors.
+We have shown that the tensor-based operations are able to not only simplify traditional index notation for TT representations but also describe important basic operations which are very useful for computational algorithms using large-scale vectors, matrices, and higher-order tensors.

+The partial trace operator can be used for describing the tensor chain (TC) decomposition \cite{EspNarSch2012,Kho2012} simply by slightly modifying the suggested TT representations.
+Properties of TC decomposition should be more investigated in the future work.
+Moreover, the definitions and properties of partial Kronecker product, partial direct sum, and contracted product can also be generalized to any tensor network decompositions such as hierarchical Tucker (HT) \cite{Gra2010a,Hac2012, HacKuhn2009} and hybrid formats \cite{Gra2013,Kho2012}.